Prime Minister three times from 13 November 1908 to 2 June 1909, 29 April 1910 to 24 June 1913 and 17 September 1914 to 27 October 1915

 Fisher retained the prime ministership until 27 October 1915, when he resigned because of ill health.
 He was succeeded by his deputy, William Morris Hughes.

-After resigning the prime ministership, Fisher was appointed High Commissioner to UK, succeeding GH Reid in January 1916.
+After resigning the prime ministership, Fisher was appointed High Commissioner to UK, after George Reid, in January 1916.
 He retained the position for five years until retiring in January 1921.
 While High Commissioner he served as a member of the Dardanelles Commission, and during the conscription controversy of 1916 he refused Hughes' request to sign a public statement supporting compulsory military service.

-After his return to Australia in 1921 supporters tried to secure him a seat in federal parliament and to return him to Labor leadership, but he was not really interested.
+After his return to Australia in 1921 supporters tried to secure Fisher a seat in federal parliament and to return him to Labor leadership, but he was not really interested.

 He returned to London in 1922 and unsuccessfully sought Labour preselection for a Scottish seat in the House of Commons.
 Fisher lived in retirement in London until his death there on 22 October 1928.